proof88/PGE/PGE/docpages/menu-04-Networking.md

 Server and client instances have the same runGame() code.
 Some parts are executed only by the server or the client, that is visible from the pseudocode anyway.
 Some parts were changed between different versions, in those cases I specified the changes with version numbers.
 In the comments I mention what kind of messages are generated with approximated rates total PKT rate and per-client PKT rate.
-**We are estimating with an intense situation when 8 players are playing the game, and everyone is moving, shooting, and picking up an item at the same time.**
+**We are estimating with an intense situation when 8 players are playing the game, and everyone is moving, shooting, and picking up a weapon item at the same time.**

 I also mention **AP (action point)** wherever I think change should be introduced.